Ugaritic alphabet

-Clay tablets written in Ugaritic provide the earliest evidence of both the North Semitic and South Semitic orders of the alphabet, which gave rise to the alphabetic orders of the reduced Phoenician writing system and its descendants (including the Paleo-Hebrew aleph-bet, Hebrew, Syriac, Greek and Latin) on the one hand, and of the Ge'ez alphabet on the other which was also influenced by the ancient Egyptian Hieroglyphic writing system, and adapted for Amharic.
-The Arabic and Ancient South Arabian scripts are the only other Semitic alphabets which have letters for all or almost all of the 29 commonly reconstructed proto-Semitic consonant phonemes.
-(But note that several of these distinctions were only secondarily added to the Arabic alphabet by means of diacritic dots.)
-According to Manfried Dietrich and Oswald Loretz in Handbook of Ugaritic Studies (eds.
-Wilfred G. E. Watson and Nicholas Wyatt, 1999): "The language they [the 30 signs] represented could be described as an idiom which in terms of content seemed to be comparable to Canaanite texts, but from a phonological perspective, however, was more like Arabic" (82, 89, 614).
+Clay tablets written in Ugaritic provide the earliest evidence of both the North Semitic and South Semitic orders of the alphabet, which gave rise to the alphabetic orders of the reduced Phoenician writing system and its descendants, including the Paleo-Hebrew alphabet, Hebrew, Syriac, Greek and Latin, and of the Geʽez script, which was also influenced by the ancient Egyptian hieroglyphic writing system, and adapted for Amharic.
+The Arabic and Ancient South Arabian scripts are the only other Semitic alphabets which have letters for all or almost all of the 29 commonly reconstructed Proto-Semitic consonant phonemes.

 The script was written from left to right.
-Although cuneiform and pressed into clay, its symbols were unrelated to those of Akkadian cuneiform.
+Although cuneiform was pressed into clay, its symbols were unrelated to those of Akkadian cuneiform.

 Function

-Ugaritic was an augmented abjad.
+The Ugaritic writing system was an augmented abjad.
 In most syllables only consonants were written, including the /w/ and /j/ of diphthongs.
-However, Ugaritic was unusual among early abjads in also writing vowels after the glottal stop.
+Ugaritic was unusual among early abjads because it also indicated vowels occurring after the glottal stop.
 It is thought that the letter for the syllable /ʔa/ originally represented the consonant /ʔ/, as aleph does in other Semitic abjads, and that it was later restricted to /ʔa/ with the addition, at the end of the alphabet, of /ʔi/ and /ʔu/.